Securing the Internet: Careers in Cybersecurity

 Black Professionals Are Underrepresented in the Cybersecurity Field

 Data from BLS reports that only 3% of the information security analysts in the United States are Black or African American.
-The International Consortium of Minority Cybersecurity Professionals (ICMCP) focuses on promoting career opportunities for African Americans and other minorities in cybersecurity.
+The International Consortium of Minority Cybersecurity Professionals (ICMCP) (now Cyversity) focuses on promoting career opportunities for African Americans and other minorities in cybersecurity.
 They provide various resources, including technical training, scholarship opportunities, community outreach, mentoring programs and job listings.

 What Career Opportunities are Available in the Cybersecurity Industry?